How can you turn your otherwise lifeless stock positions into income generating machines?

 When you trade covered calls, you are lowering your cost basis.
 Let’s look at an example:

 You purchased 100 shares of TOP for $50.00 and sold the 55 strike call for 2.50.

 Let’s say that TOP never made it to $55 by expiration, so your call expired worthless.
 You are still holding your shares, so you decide to sell another call for 1.50.

 This would continue to drop your cost basis, now down to:

 47.50 – 1.50 = $46/share

 Cost basis is important to understand.
-It gives you more options in term of your breakeven on the underlying and you have more options in terms of selling covered calls.
+It gives you more options in term of your breakeven on the underlying, and you have more options regarding selling covered calls.

-Covered calls can be a good strategy to include in your portfolio to generate extra income.
+Covered calls can be an excellent strategy to include in your portfolio to generate extra income.
 You can use stocks that are already in your portfolio or open new positions on which to trade covered calls.

 Even though covered calls are a beginner option strategy, they should not be discounted.

 What stocks do you like to trade covered calls on?
 Let us know in the comments...